Addiction Recovery is a Team Effort

-Drug and alcohol addiction recovery seems impossible without the support and love of family and friends.
+Drug and alcohol addiction recovery definitely can seem impossible without the support and love of family and friends.
 Dependency alone makes you feel isolated and lonely.
-But recovery often feels just as challenging—especially once you face the reality that your addiction has nearly destroyed your closest relationships.
+But recovery often feels just as challenging—especially once you face the reality that your addiction has nearly destroyed your closest relationships and alienated former friends and possibly even family members in the course of getting and using your substance of choice.

-Let’s examine more closely why you should involve your friends and family during your addiction recovery.
+Let’s examine more closely why you should involve your friends and family members whenever possible during your addiction recovery.

 Many detox and rehab centers offer treatment in the form of medically-supervised care, counseling, and group programs.
 However, your friends and family are an often underutilized support system.
 These are individuals who want you to become healthy again, and they will help you become sober for no other reason than that they love you.
 Additionally, these are the people who can introduce you to new interests that support a substance-free existence.